tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

     email='',
     address='',
     Password='$hashed_pwd',
-    PhoneNumber='' WHERE name='Boby';
+    PhoneNumber='' WHERE name='Boby' --WHERE ID=$id;
 ```

 Weirdly enough, our payload triggered an error message from the server.

 ![Alt text](images/8-15.png)

 Still, we decided to test if our attack had worked by attempting to log in as Boby.
-To that end, we wrote 'Boby' and 'hahaha123' on the "USERNAME" and "PASSWORD" fields, respectively.
+To that end, we wrote 'Boby' and 'hahaha123' on the "Username" and "Password" fields, respectively.

 ![Alt text](images/8-16.png)